ministryofjustice/azure_metrics_exporter/README.md

 ## Exporter configuration

-This exporter requires a configuration file.
-By default, it will look for the azure.yml file in the CWD.
+The exporter will by default look at a /config directory for config files.

+Only .yml files will be loaded as configuration files.

 ### Azure account requirements